Ly$\alpha$NNA: A Deep Learning Field-level Inference Machine for the Lyman-$\alpha$ Forest

 \section{Training progress}

 We show the learning curves for {\sansa} in \autoref{fig:sansa-learning-curves} containing the four network metrics --- MSE, $\chi^2$, $\log \vert \mathbf{\tilde{C}} \vert$ and the NL3 loss --- for the best-performing network in our committee .
-Following our expectation, the values of the loss, MSE, and $\log \vert \mathbf{\tilde{C}} \vert$ decrease for the training and validation sets over the initial epochs and eventually the validation loss stops improving.
-On the other hand, $\chi^2$ for training converges to $\sim 2$ and that for validation fluctuates around the same value with a slow overall gain and a decrease in the amplitude of the fluctuations over the course of training.
+Following our expectation, the values of the loss, MSE, and $\log \vert \mathbf{\tilde{C}} \vert$ decrease for the training set and also for the validation set (albeit somewhat stochastically) over the initial epochs and eventually the validation loss stops improving.
+On the other hand, $\chi^2$ for training converges to $\sim 2$ and that for validation fluctuates on the higher side, occasionally coming close to 2, with a slow overall gain over the epochs.
 We restore the network to its state at an epoch $j^*$ at which the loss value is minimal while $\vert \chi^2 - 2 \vert < 0.05$ for the validation set.
 This helps us make sure that the network predictions are generalized enough and regularized under the Gaussian likelihood cost function.
-For this network $j^*=1140$.
+For this network $j^*=531$.
 The same qualitative behavior is observed for all the networks in our committee.